ihor-delta/delta/APPS.md

 ## @app.Messenger
 - messaging with species other than mankind, plants, mushrooms, bacterias is possible under the condition of modeling situation by @CI
-- social games structure of messaging is forbidden
+- social games structure of messaging is disabled
 - available for representatives of mankind from the age of 16
-- interaction with @CI mechanisms for personal interests or interests of small group of people is forbidden except if interaction is organised according to the Freedoms
+- interaction with @CI mechanisms for personal interests or interests of small group of people is disabled except if interaction is organised according to the Freedoms
-- using mecanisms of @CI as messanger available under the principle of *conscious* messaging where all the messages are private with an opportunity to make joint chats (public private messages for other representatives)
+- using mecanisms of @CI as messanger available under the principle of *conscious* messaging where all the messages are private with an opportunity to make joint chats (send private messages for other representatives)
-- *Subconscious* messaging is forbidden.
+- *Subconscious* messaging is disabled
-- voice messages/movements messages/state messages and atmosphere messages (except of @CI for atmosphere messages) through @CI mecanisms are forbidden
+- voice messages/movements messages/state messages and atmosphere messages (except of @CI for atmosphere messages) through @CI mecanisms are disabled
 - messages with explaining of situation is allowed under the condition of forming it by @CI mechanisms according to priorities of the Freedoms
 - limitation is 1 message for each representative per day per each group
-- messaging through other representatives is forbidden
+- messaging through other representatives is disabled
-- outgoing queue of messages is forbidden
+- outgoing queue of messages is disabled
-- market is forbidden
+- market is disabled
 - between-representatives communication:
   - individual-individual communication where messages are possible with emotional context
   - individual-group communication where: